Eugene29/Megatron-DeepSpeed_ViT/README.md

 - ### Modify `mds_args.sh`
   - Change env activation in `mds_args.sh`

-## 2. Functionality
+## Functionality
-  To check available functionalities and how to use them, checkout the documentation in `mult_mds.sh`
+  To know about all available functionalities and how to use them, checkout the documentation in `mult_mds.sh`

-## 3. Script
+## Script
   For consecutive runs one can:
   ```
   bash mult_mds.sh